Original Research ARTICLE

 Isolation of Exosomes and AChE Assay

-293T, transfected 293T, and EVTR2C cells were grown in DMEM containing 10% heat-inactivated FBS, 1% L-glutamine, and 1% streptomycin/penicillin (Quality Biological, Gaithersburg, MD, USA).
+293T, transfected 293T, and EVTR2C cells were grown in DMEM containing 10% heat-inactivated FBS, 1% L-glutamine, and 1% streptomycin/penicillin (Quality Biological, Gaithersburg, MD, United States).
 Exosome preparation was made from 100 mL of cell culture supernatant (produced from fully confluent cells grown for 5 days).
 Cells were pelleted by centrifugation at 300 g for 10 min.
 An additional centrifugation at 2000 g for 10 min was used to pellet dead cells.
 The resulting supernatant was then filtered through a 0.22 micron filter and ultracentrifuged at 10,000 g for 30 min.
 This resulting supernatant was then pulled off and ultracentrifuged at 100,000 g for 70 min to pellet the exosomes.
 These exosomes were then washed with 22.5 mL of sterile 1x PBS without calcium and magnesium and ultracentrifuged again at 100,000 g for 70 min.
 The supernatant was pulled off and the final pellet was resuspended in 100 μL of PBS.
 All spins were performed at 4°C. Protein levels of the exosomes were determined with the Amplex® Acetylcholine/Acetylcholine Esterase Activity Assay Kit (Thermo A12217) following the manufacturer’s instructions.
 Briefly, a 1x running buffer negative control (20 mL of H2O and 5 mL of 5x reaction buffer) and two positive controls, one consisting of acetylcholine esterase and one consisting of hydrogen peroxide, were made and plated on a 96-well plate.
 Exosomes were treated and fluorescence of acetylcholine esterase activity was measured with a GLOMAX multidetection system (Promega) every 15 min for 1 h to find optimal activity.

 Standard deviation was calculated in all quantitative experiments done in triplicate.
 All p-values were calculated using two-tailed Student’s t-tests (Microsoft Excel) and were considered to be statistically significant when p < 0.05.